joola/joola.sdk/README.md

  - `saved` bool indicating if the save completed.
  - `error` string containing any error message from the underlying caching database.

-#### `joolaio.beacon.update(collection, key, document, [callback])`

-Updates a single document matching the provided `key`, the cached document is overwritten with the new `document`.
-Upon completion, `callback(err, document)` is called.

-- `collection` - the name of the collection holding the document for the update.
-- `key` - The unique identifier of the document to update.
-- `document` - A JSON object describing the information to update.
-- `callback(err, document)` - called on completion with `err` containing any errors raised or null. `documents` contain an the updated cached document.

 ### `joolaio.query`

 Used to query and analyze stored documents.